 Beyond its bandstand, the Gypsy Tea Room was integral to the Treme’s parading traditions, serving as a stop for the Zulu parade on Mardi Gras Day, for Mardi Gras Indians on Carnival and St. Joseph’s Night, and as a venue for Social Aid & Pleasure Club events.

-The club had closed and the building housed a different nightspot in the 1960s, when it was demolished to make way for a “cultural center” that became Armstrong Park.
+The club had closed and the building housed a different nightspot in the 1960s when the city acquired and demolished it to make way for a “cultural center.”
+After that project proved to be a boondoggle, the cleared land was developed as Armstrong Park.

 Cousin Joe, who lived over and worked in the Gypsy Tea Room, performs in 1984.